devitrylouis/devitrylouis.github.io/_pages/about.md

   - /about.html
 ---

 My research interests lie in the Mathematical foundations that accounts for the booming success of Deep Learning techniques, and most generally AI.
-I am about to finish my master and my aim is to pursue research endeavors in Computer Vision, NLP, Network science and Reinforcement Learning.

-In this blog, you will find some publications and blogposts I wrote for myself and others.
-Most of these posts are inspired from my AI master and personal research.
-Altogether, it is a summary of personal projects, research, lecture notes and online content.
+My recent work has taken a shift towards Computer Vision and Medical Imaging: Medical Image Segmentation and Registration.

+In this blog, you will find some posts that I began writing during my master.
+Although it was mostly focused aroung documenting what I learnt, I am now thinking I would like this to be more open.
+If you have any ideas, shoot me an e-mail.

+**Note:** Some links are still very much a work of progress but those annotated with an asterisk * are done.

 | Vision | Natural Language Processing | Networks science |
 |:---------------------------:|:-------------------------------:|:-------------------------------:|